 Do I need experience of working with animals?

 Yes.
 As these courses are highly vocational you must have had experience in a veterinary practice to be considered for a veterinary nursing course.
 For all courses your practical experience should preferably include both large animals (farm livestock or horses) and companion (pet) animals.
 Obviously, we don't expect you to have worked with every species, but the more experience you have acquired by the start of the course, the more meaningful the lectures will be and the more you will get out of your studies.

 Dr Erica Martin

 Harper Adams is a veterinary nurse approved centre (VNAC) and approved course provider.
-There are a wide range of facilities on campus to support the veterinary courses including the Veterinary Nursing Unit, Companion Animal House and extensive laboratory facilities.
+There are a wide range of facilities on campus to support the veterinary courses including the Veterinary Services Centre (which includes hydrotherapy and practical/consulting facilities), Companion Animal House and extensive laboratory facilities.
 The University Farm allows veterinary nursing students to widen their skills and experience.

 Harper Adams veterinary nursing graduates are highly employable.
 They have the skills that enable them to do the job from day one, including good technical knowledge, a hands-on approach, experience gained during placement and good interpersonal skills.
 As well as working in veterinary surgeries and animal hospitals VNs can also work in laboratories, zoos, the pharmaceutical industry, education, wildlife centre management and animal welfare organisations such as the RSPCA.